niofrequency/ReeferGuru/README.md

 1. Clone the repository.
 2. Ensure your environment variable `API_KEY` is configured with a valid Google Gemini API key.
 3. Run `npm install` followed by `npm start`.

-*Developed by Senior Frontend Engineering - Carrier Transicold Specialist*
+*Developed by Mark Antonio Pigome*